Reviews

 Positives

-• Daily micro-dose troches from the Joyous program “made my brain fog non-existent… my brain hasn’t been this clear in years.”
+• One patient on daily micro-dose troches from the Joyous program said they “made my brain fog non-existent” and that their “brain hasn’t been this clear in years” Reddit.

-• After nearly a year of twice-weekly sublingual doses, one long-hauler said ketamine left them “75 % recovered,” easing POTS, fatigue and migraines.
+• After nearly a year of twice-weekly sublingual doses, one patient reported feeling “75% recovered,” with improvements in POTS, fatigue, and migraines Reddit.

-• Several forum members describe each infusion as a “break-through moment,” lifting ME/CFS-style cognitive fog and pain without worsening PEM.
+• Several forum members described each infusion as a “break-through moment,” lifting ME/CFS-style cognitive fog and pain without worsening post-exertional malaise Health Rising.

 Negatives

-• “Ketamine didn’t do ANYTHING for my LC symptoms—only depression,” warns one long-COVID poster who still lacks smell and taste.
+• One long-COVID poster warned that “ketamine didn’t do ANYTHING for my LC symptoms—only depression,” noting they still lacked smell and taste Reddit.

-• Another ME/CFS user reports worse brain-fog, memory lapses and insomnia for up to 24 h after dosing.
+• One ME/CFS user reported worse brain fog, memory lapses, and insomnia for up to 24 hours after each dose Health Rising.

-• Twice-weekly IV trips left a patient “atrociously unwell” with rolling crashes despite mood gains.
+• Twice-weekly IV trips left one patient “atrociously unwell” with rolling crashes despite mood improvements Health Rising.

-• A long-term oral user (200 mg weekly) paused therapy after new cognitive problems and persistent fog.
+• A long-term oral user (200 mg weekly) paused therapy after developing new cognitive problems and persistent fog Reddit.

 Hurdles & Side Effects

-• Cost: clinics commonly charge about $2,250 for a six-infusion starter series (~$375 each) and require cash or financing.
+• Clinics commonly charge about $2,250 for a six-infusion starter series (roughly $375 each) and require cash or financing Reddit.

-• Severe exertion intolerance makes the 2-hour round-trip to infusion centers—and the need for a driver—unmanageable for some.
+• Severe exertion intolerance makes the 2-hour round-trip to infusion centers—and the need for a driver—unmanageable for some patients Health Rising.

-• Acute effects patients mention include dissociation, vivid dreams, blood-pressure spikes, nausea and a 24-hour “out-of-sorts” hangover.
+• Acute effects patients mentioned include dissociation, vivid dreams, blood-pressure spikes, nausea, and a 24-hour “out-of-sorts” hangover Health Rising.

-• Feeling “too good” can mask limits; over-doing activity afterward often triggers post-exertional malaise.
+• Feeling “too good” after treatment can mask limits, and over-doing activity afterward often triggered post-exertional malaise Reddit.

 Was this summary accurate?